 When you have to move out of a B&B

-Not everyone who stays in a B&B will be offered permanent or settled housing from the council.
+Not everyone who stays in a B&B is offered permanent or settled housing from the council.

-If, after looking at your homelessness case, the council decides it won't offer any more help, you will have to move out of your bed and breakfast accommodation.
-If this happens, get advice immediately.
+If, after looking at your homelessness case, the council decides it won't offer any more help, you have to move out of your bed and breakfast accommodation.

 An adviser can look into your situation and may be able to:

 - check if the council's housing department has a legal responsibility to house you and check if you can get help as homeless

 - put you in touch with a local rent guarantee scheme that could help if you don't have enough money for a deposit on a rented place

 - tell you if there is any other specialist legal advice available in your area